 North Carolina offers one of the nation’s most renowned education systems, supplying companies a pipeline of skilled workers while providing its citizens ample opportunities to learn, grow and Thrive in the 21st century economy.

 We have the research and education systems to partner today’s companies with tomorrow’s leaders.
 From accessible state community colleges and university systems to outstanding private institutions, we are constantly developing new talent.
-In fact, there is a community college within a 30-minute drive of every state resident.
+In fact, there is a community college within a 30-minute drive of 99 percent of state residents.

 North Carolina’s education commitment is evident in its leadership in: